amomen9/SQLServer-DBA-Tools/Send Formatted Excel File with Email/README.md

 ## 1. Overview

-The daily outage status report for bank branches is sent automatically from the email account `report.sending.email@company.com` by the `SQL Server Database Engine` on server `10.0.51.33`.
+The daily outage status report for bank branches is sent automatically from the email account `report.sending.email@company.com` by the `SQL Server Database Engine` on server `<Reporting Server IP>`.

 - Dispatch times:
   - Saturday to Wednesday: 14:30